+ACCT 1

-ACCT 1 Principles of Accounting- 4 units Financial
+Principles of Accounting-Financial

-Prerequisite: ACCT 10A or qualifying score on Mathematics placement examination and BCA 15 or BCA 33A
+Prerequisite: Satisfactory completion of: ACCT 10A or BCA 15 or BCA 33A and qualifying score on Mathematics placement examination

-Corequisite: ACCT 1A and BCA 15 or BCA 33A Transferable to CSU/UC - UC Unit Limit
+Corequisite: Concurrent enrollment or satisfactory completion of: ACCT 1A and BCA 15 or BCA 33A

-C-ID ACCT 110
+C-ID ACCT 110 (ACCT 1 & ACCT 1A)

-This is the study of accounting as an information system, examining why it is important and how it is used by investors, creditors, and others to make decisions.
+This is the study of accounting as an information system, examining why it is important and how it is used by investors. creditors, and others to make decisions.
 The course covers the accounting information system, including recording and reporting of business transactions with a focus on the accounting cycle, the application of generally accepted accounting principles, the financial statements, and statement analysis.
 Includes issues relating to asset, liability, and equity valuation, revenue and expense recognition, cash flow, internal controls, and ethics.
 (L,M,C)

-ACCT 1A Principles of Accounting- .5 unit Financial Lab
+ACCT 1A Principles of Accounting-.5 unit Financial Lab

-Corequisite: ACCT 1A
+Corequisite: Concurrent enrollment or satisfactory completion of: ACCT 1A